CIT2202/intro-to-sql/README.md

 A database named cit2202 should appear on the left-hand side.
 * Select this database.
 At the moment it will tell you 'No tables found'

+## Accessing MySQL (Do this if you are using selene and then go onto *Creating some Tables*)
+In a browser go to https://selene.hud.ac.uk/phpmyadmin/ .
+* The username and password are the same as the ones you have been using with FileZilla.
+* You will already have a database named after your student number set-up for you.
+It is on the left-hand side menu.
+Select this database.

 ## Creating some Tables
 Next, you need to import a table to use for this practical work.